Leonie Schroder: Early life

 Born in 1974, Leonie Kira Emma Schroder is the only child of Bruno Schroder and his first wife, Patricia "Piffa" Holt.
 She was educated at the University of St Andrews.

 Career

 Schroder has been a director of the Schroder Charity Trust, the Red Squirrel Survival Trust and "various entities connected to Dunlossit, the family's large estate" on the Isle of Islay, off Scotland's west coast.

 In March 2019, Schroders appointed her to fill the seat on its board left by her father's death two weeks earlier.
 This was despite her never having had a role at Schroders or any large financial services company.
 Other family members, such as her father, had spent years with the company before they became a board director.

 In January 2020, Schroder and family were ranked third in a list of the UK's top 50 taxpayers, with an annual tax bill of £116.8 million on their £4 billion wealth.
 In May 2020, her net worth was estimated at £4.0 billion.

+In February 2026, Leonie was listed on the Sunday Times Tax list with an estimated £113.4 million.